 The user can also click on the Contact Us link to send technical queries to the t RBI Support team.

 To register a new account on behalf of NMRA, click on Register a new account button displayed on the landing page (see figure 1) of the RBI tool.
-Follow the instructions provided in the link click the “proceed” button after reading the information displayed in the registration form.
+Follow the instructions provided in the link to click the “proceed” button after reading the information displayed in the registration form.

 After clicking on the proceed button and completing the registration form with all information marked with asterisk, the tool will send the completed form to NMRA Super Admin who will review the form and approve.
 Upon approval of the registration form by the super administrator, the user will be provided a link for login and will be notified via the email provided in the registration form.

-Using the link provided in the email, the user can now login to the tool from the main landing page to login input the valid user ID entered in the registration form and the temporary password.
-If user forgets his /her password then, click on the I forgot my password link and follow the instruction to reset the password
+Using the link provided in the email, the user can now login to the tool from the main landing page; to login input the valid user ID entered in the registration form and the temporary password.
+If user forgets his /her password then, click on the I forgot my password link and follow the instruction to reset the password.

-To create the new password, provide valid registered email that was provided during registration and validation /security code, If the validation code is not visible read, click on the Refresh button to generate a new code.
+To create the new password, provide valid registered email that was provided during registration and validation /security code., If the validation code is not visible to read, click on the Refresh button to generate a new code.
 Click on Request New Password button.
 User will get an email to confirm if the password request was actually initiated by the valid user.
 In the conformation email, user will confirm the password change request and then will another email with new password to login into the RBI Tool.

-It is very important to note that there is only one account for one NMRA representing a single nation and an pplicant that request access for the tool must be an authorized to represent the NMRA.
+It is very important to note that there is only one account for one NMRA representing a single nation and an applicant that request access for the tool must be an authorized to represent the NMRA.

-After the NMRA admin account is activated, enter your ogin credentials and the following main dashboard of the RBI Tool will be displayed.
+After the NMRA admin account is activated, enter your login credentials and the following main dashboard of the RBI Tool will be displayed.